zenphantom/ml-git/README.md

 ml-git is a tool which aim is to provide a Distributed Version Control system to enable efficient  engineers collaboration.
 Like its name emphasizes, it is meant to be similar to git in mindset, concept and workflows.
 More specifically, it should enable  engineers to
+* manage a repository of different datasets, labels and models,
-* version  engineers ML artefacts (dataset, labels, ...)
+* version  engineers ML artefacts (dataset, labels, ...),
-* distribute these ML artefacts between members of a team or across organizations
+* distribute these ML artefacts between members of a team or across organizations,
-* apply the right data governance and security models to their artefacts
+* apply the right data governance and security models to their artefacts.

 If done right, we should not only enable  engineers track versioning of ML entities (dataset, labels, ...), but also reproduce any experiment **and** enable easy updates of any (public) datasets.